brettwilcox/brettwilcox/README.md

 ### Namaste 🖖

-***I like to make cool things, collaborate on interesting projects, and creating environments for learning opportunities and growth.***
+***I love creating environments for learning opportunities and growth, making cool things, and collaborate on interesting projects.***

 ---